Confidence-Based Mesh Extraction from 3D Gaussians: Extended Evaluation

 \subsection{Extended Comparison with Unbounded Methods}

-Here, we draw a closer comparison to the current state-of-the-art method MiLo~\cite{guedon2025milo}, which also uses a variant of Marching Tetrahedra for mesh extraction.
-Therefore, mesh extraction times are similar with 8.6 minutes for MiLo and 6.6 minutes for our method, while optimization is $3\times$ slower for MiLo.
+Here, we draw a closer comparison to the current state-of-the-art method \milo~\cite{guedon2025milo}, which also uses a variant of Marching Tetrahedra for mesh extraction.
+Therefore, mesh extraction times are similar with 8.6 minutes for \milo and 6.6 minutes for our method, while optimization is $3\times$ slower for \milo.

-Although MiLo utilizes fewer primitives than our method (343K on average), our approach still achieves faster optimization.
-Note that we also tested the \emph{dense} variant of MiLo; we did not see an increase in either detail or F1-score, while optimization time increased further.
-Our light variant ($\beta = 0.05$) also achieves a superior F1-score of $\mathbf{0.504}$ (an improvement of $\mathbf{0.019}$ compared to MiLo) with 705K primitives on average.
+Although \milo utilizes fewer primitives than our method (343K on average), our approach still achieves faster optimization.
+Note that we also tested the \emph{dense} variant of \milo; we did not see an increase in either detail or F1-score, while optimization time increased further.
+Our light variant ($\beta = 0.05$) also achieves a superior F1-score of $\mathbf{0.504}$ (an improvement of $\mathbf{0.019}$ compared to \milo) with 705K primitives on average.
 With an optimization time of 16 minutes, this is the fastest of all our tested methods.

 Further qualitative comparisons in \cref{fig:milo} show that our method is able to extract more detailed meshes, while suffering from fewer artifacts.